inflearn logo

 Hello!

-The number of students I've taught has now exceeded 24,000 (as of July 2025)!
-Every time I teach various students, I feel the same way - I can't forget the sense of fulfillment from education, so I plan to continue providing education consistently on Inflearn.
+The number of students I have taught has already exceeded 24,000 (as of July '25)!
+As I feel every time I teach my students, I can never forget the sense of fulfillment that comes from education, so I plan to continue providing courses on Inflearn.

-(* Among students, successful candidates were produced for Kakao Pay, Yanolja, and Woowa Brothers)
+(* Produced successful candidates for Kakao Pay, Yanolja, and Woowa Bros among students)

-Just as I received a lot of help during difficult and challenging times, I wanted to become someone who could help many other people as well.
-And I felt most proud and happy when the value I created through development had a positive impact on others.
+Just as I received a lot of help when I was going through difficult and challenging times, I wanted to become someone who could also help many others.
+Furthermore, I felt the most proud and happy when the value I created through development had a positive impact on other people.

-For these reasons, I hope that by sharing and giving what I have worked hard to achieve, those people can live slightly better lives.
+For these reasons, I hope that by giving and sharing what I have worked hard to achieve, those people can live a slightly better life.

 Thank you!